Is design your hobby?

 I then take those plans and pull it into a digital environment like Adobe Illustrator to fine-tune and perfect.
 It is also within the digital environment that I start working on values, shades, and colours that best express the essence of your project’s concept.

 Before going any farther, I schedule a follow up presentation to come back with some results and solutions.
 I walk you through any examples of things that you showed me and we take a look at what things you may like.
 Then I switch over to the concept and show it to you in both mockup form and the raw working files.
 The mockups are to show you what your design could look like if it were made to be real.
 The working files are shown in order to give you the whole picture.

 Making it real

 Every case is different and payments can be arranged depending on your project and circumstances.
 If you wish to work with me I usually require a deposit and a signed contract, especially if we have never worked together before.

-*The scheduler will check your timezone which you can change.
-I am located in New Brunswick Canada.
+*The scheduler will check your timezone which you can change. zjFineDesign is located in New Brunswick, Canada.